 You are reading The Voice, the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Special Needs Alliance member Hyman G. Darling of Springfield, Massachusetts.
+This installment was written by Special Needs Alliance member Hyman Darling, Esq. of Springfield, Massachusetts.
 Mr. Darling is a shareholder in the law firm of Bacon & Wilson, P.C.His practice is primarily focused on estate planning, particularly planning for families including a member with a disability.
 Mr. Darling also lectures and writes on estate planning topics extensively, and is very active in his local community.
 He is certified by the National Elder Law Foundation as a Certified Elder Law Attorney.

 August 2008 - Vol. 2, Issue 15

 Parents of a child with a disability face many challenges, but none is more pressing than their concern about what will happen to their child on their death or incapacity.
 Because parents have a difficult time making these decisions, procrastination and avoidance may result.
 Too often, nothing gets done until very late in life.

 It has been estimated that there are over 700,000 American adults with disabilities who have living parents over age sixty.
 This highlights the often unmet need for people to plan in advance.

 Sometimes the problem of inertia is heightened by parents’ concern about getting the plan “right” the first time.
 Once a plan is initially prepared, it is usually easy to make changes or amendments as times, needs and understanding change.
 For instance, the selection of a guardian for a minor child might favor grandparents, uncles or aunts.
 As time goes on and family dynamics change, the child’s brothers and sisters may be more logical choices.
 It may even be advisable to allow the decision about caretakers to shift from one generation to the next as the child’s siblings become mature, responsible and ready to take on the future needs of the child with a disability.

 Elements of the Plan: